keikai/doc/dev-ref/adv/Reference_to_Java_Beans.md

 ![center]({{site.devref_image_folder}}/Essentials-bean.png)

-You can see from the formula bar, the content of B3 is an EL expresstion, `=assetsBean.liquidAssets`.
+You can see from the formula bar, the content of B3 is an EL expression, `=assetsBean.liquidAssets`.

 First, we implement a variable resolver class.
 You can refer to [ZK